klinecharts/KLineChart/docs/en/technical-indicator.md

   // Technical indicator calculation method, necessary fields
   // This field is a callback method, the callback parameters are the source data and calculated parameters of the current chart, and an array needs to be returned
   // kLineDataList chart raw data
-  // calcParams calculation parameters
+  // params calculation parameters
   // plots technical indicator data configuration item
-  calcTechnicalIndicator: (kLineDataList, calcParams, plots) => {return [] },
+  calcTechnicalIndicator: (kLineDataList, { params, plots }) => {return [] },

   // Precision, can be the default, the default is 4
   precision: 4,

-  // Technical indicator series, values are'price','volume' and'normal'
-  // When the value is price, the price setting price accuracy will affect the accuracy of the technical indicator
-  // When the value is volume, the price setting quantity accuracy will affect the accuracy of the technical indicator series:'normal',

-  // The calculation parameter is an array, which can be defaulted
+  // The calculation parameter is an array, which can be defaulted, number or { value, allowDecimal }
   calcParams: [],

-  // calculation parameter allow decimal
-  // { 0: true, 1: true }, key is param index
-  calcParamsAllowDecimal: {},

   // The data configuration item is an array
   plots: [],